 Feb.
 28, 2019: U.S. Reps.
-Joe Kennedy III (D-Mass.) and Bobby Scott (D-Va.) and Sen. Kamala Harris (D-Calif.) reintroduced the Do No Harm Act, which would protect people like Aimee Maddonna by restoring the federal Religious Freedom Restoration Act to its original intent of preserving the law’s power to protect religious exercise while clarifying that it may not be used to discriminate against others.
-Read our statement here.
-Urge members of Congress to support the Do No Harm Act here:
+Joe Kennedy III (D-Mass.) and Bobby Scott (D-Va.) and Sen. Kamala Harris (D-Calif.) reintroduce the Do No Harm Act, which would protect people like Aimee Maddonna by restoring the federal Religious Freedom Restoration Act to its original intent of preserving the law’s power to protect religious exercise while clarifying that it may not be used to discriminate against others.
+Read AU's statement here.

 Feb.
-15, 2019: Americans United filed Maddonna v.
+15, 2019: Americans United files Maddonna v.
 U.S. Dept. of Health and Human Services on behalf of Aimee Maddonna to stop the federal government and South Carolina from authorizing and encouraging religious discrimination with taxpayer dollars.
-Read our statement here, a blog post here and an exclusive Associated Press interview with Aimee here.
+Read AU's statement here, AU's blog post here and an exclusive Associated Press interview with Aimee here.

 Feb.
-14, 2019: Americans United led a broad coalition of more than 100 national organizations through the Coalition Against Religious Discrimination in denouncing the Trump administration’s decision to allow taxpayer-funded foster care agencies in South Carolina to reject any parents or volunteers they deem to be the “wrong” religion.
-Read the letter here and a blog post here
+14, 2019: Americans United leads a broad coalition of more than 100 national organizations through the Coalition Against Religious Discrimination in denouncing the Trump administration’s decision to allow taxpayer-funded foster care agencies in South Carolina to reject any parents or volunteers they deem to be the “wrong” religion.
+Read the letter here and AU's blog post here

 Feb.
 13, 2019: U.S. Reps.
-Angie Craig (D-Minn.), Sean Maloney (D-N.Y.) and Katie Hill (D-Calif.) spearheaded a letter from nearly 100 members of Congress to object to the policy – “an egregious violation of the very principles our nation and our child welfare system were founded upon.”
-Read the letter here and a blog post here.
+Angie Craig (D-Minn.), Sean Maloney (D-N.Y.) and Katie Hill (D-Calif.) spearhead a letter from nearly 100 members of Congress to object to the policy – “an egregious violation of the very principles our nation and our child welfare system were founded upon.”
+Read the letter here and AU's blog post here.

 Jan.
-23, 2019: The Trump administration announced it would sanction taxpayer-funded discrimination by allowing South Carolina foster care agencies to refuse to work with anyone they deem the “wrong” religion.
-Read the U.S. Dept. of Health and Human Services' letter here, AU's statement here and a blog post here.
+23, 2019: The Trump administration announces it will sanction taxpayer-funded discrimination by allowing South Carolina foster care agencies to refuse to work with anyone they deem the “wrong” religion.
+Read the U.S. Dept. of Health and Human Services' letter here, AU's statement here and AU's blog post here.

-March 13, 2018: South Carolina Gov. Henry McMaster issued an executive order to allow taxpayer-funded foster care agencies to reject prospective parents who don’t “share the same faith.”
+March 13, 2018: South Carolina Gov. Henry McMaster issues an executive order to allow taxpayer-funded foster care agencies to reject prospective parents who don’t “share the same faith.”
 Read the order here.